lambe-lang/specification/README.md

 data None
 data Some a { v:a }
 type Option a = None | Some a

+// sig None : None
+// sig Some : a  -> Some a
 ```

+Each data has a corresponding constructor denoted by a function when parameters are defined thanks to attributes specification based order.

 ### Data type implementation